DEER FENCE KITS WITH STRONG DEER EXCLUSION FENCING

 We make sure all our kits have the right deer fence parts.
 You can find out precisely what’s in each kit by clicking on its description.
 Some highlights:

-Posts: We use angle-iron posts for economy, round metal posts for most purposes, and round metal posts with drive sleeves for seasonally removable fences.
+Posts: We use angle-iron posts for economy, round metal posts for most purposes, and round metal posts with drive sleeves for seasonally removable deer exclusion fences.
 We also respect standard deer fence post spacing used by professional installers, allowing for about 15 feet between posts on metal hexagrid fences and 20 feet between posts on poly fences.
+Should snow loading be a serious issue, have us get you a free quote that will space your posts 10 feet apart.

 Brace Bands: All our kits with round posts use brace bands to ensure the fencing cannot slide down the posts.